AICP and CM

 Certification Maintenance (CM)

-- For future questions regarding what educational opportunities will offer CM credit, please contact the coordinator or identified contact for each specific opportunity (or the originator of the email/notice).
+- For questions regarding what educational opportunities will offer CM credit, please contact the coordinator or identified contact for each specific opportunity (or the originator of the email/notice).

 - Please note: Some providers of educational opportunities may not be aware of the AICP CM credit program and this would be a good opportunity to let them know that there is interest among our membership to register their offerings for CM credit.
+You can find more information about submitting an opportunity for CM credits here.

 - As always, additional information regarding the CM credit program, online reporting issues, and registered/pre-registered CM credit events can be found at http://www.planning.org/cm/index.htm and navigating through the recently updated APA website.